 You can prepare soon dubu with almost any protein, beef, pork, clams, shrimp, or even just kimchi.
 I love the seafood variation but I recently discovered the dumpling soon dubu.
-Usually, the dumpling version served at restaurants does not have meat but I knew I had to add in some beef to the mix.
+Since the dumplings already have meat, the actual stew won't have any protein.

 When adding in the chili flakes, adjust according to how spicy you want your soon dubu.
-I like my extra spicy so I went ahead and added 6 tbsp.
+I like my extra spicy so I went ahead and added 4 tablespoons.
 Make sure to taste before adding more since the chili flakes can be more or less spicy depending on the brand.

-Cook the dumplings on the side and add them immediately to the soon dubu once it is ready.
-I found that boiling the dumplings makes the stew itself starchy and thick; to avoid this, boil in a separate pot.
+Cook the dumplings on the side and add them immediately to the soon dubu once they are ready.
+I found that boiling the dumplings directly in the soup makes the stew itself starchy and thick; to avoid this, boil them in a separate pot.

 Make sure to crack the egg while the dumpling soon dubu jjigae is still piping hot so that the egg cooks.
-Serve with a bowl of rice and your favorite Korean side dishes to make this a complete meal.
-I went even further and make Korean seafood pancakes as a little something extra!
+Serve with a bowl of rice and your favorite Korean side dishes to make this a complete meal!

 For more Korean inspiration check out this budae jjigae recipe!